 The Rocky Mountain Cooperative Ecosystem Studies Unit, College of Natural Resources, is a university-federal agency partnership involving the University of Idaho, University of Montana, Montana State University, Salish Kootenai College, Utah State University, Washington State University, and federal land management agencies.
 The mission of this unit is to improve the scientific base for managing ecosystems in the rapidly changing social, cultural, and environmental landscape of the Rocky Mountain Region.
 The unit provides research, technical assistance, and training programs for federal partners and provides support for faculty and graduate student ecosystem studies programs.

 Rocky Mountain Forest Experiment Station

-The Rocky Mountain Forest Experiment Station, College of Natural Resources, with facilities on the UI campus, is a research branch of the USDA Forest Service.
+The Rocky Mountain Forest Experiment Station, College of Natural Resources, is a research branch of the USDA Forest Service with facilities on the UI campus.
 It conducts research in silviculture, forest health, forest genetics, and watershed management.
 The station provides funding to UI faculty and graduate students to pursue forestry and watershed management sciences.

 Snake River Conservation Research Center

 The Snake River Conservation Research Center in Kimberly, Idaho has been developed as a cooperative facility between UI and the US Department of Agriculture.
 USDA scientists specialize in research to improve soil and water management practices and to contribute to a better understanding of basic soil processes.
 Programs are focused on systems and practices that improve irrigation uniformity, efficiency, and crop yields; decrease costs and energy; and reduce soil erosion.
 Collaborative research projects between the USDA and UI specialists provide graduate students the opportunity to work closely with experts in both agencies and to utilize expanded facilities.
 USDA scientists hold affiliate faculty rank and may assist in directing student research projects and serve on graduate committees.